Europe’s most southern terrain

 Day 4: Rethymno

 A bike ride into the low portions of the Psiloritis Mountains takes us to the Melidoni Cave and learn its poignant history.
 Lunch on the seacoast at Panormos, swimming optional.
-Then return to Rethymno’s cycling along the city’s fourteen kilometer sandy coast.
-34.90 km, 21.70 miles
+Take a cooking class with local chef learning traditional Greek recipes.
+63 km, 39 miles

 Cycle from Rethymno to Axos via Arkadi Monastery with its tragic history.
 Bonus stop at a Mycenae-like ancient tomb.
 Final destination is Enagron in Axos, a precious agrotourism center.
 64 km, 39 miles

-Bike from Axos to Herakleion coming down to the 803 meters, 2634 feet to sea level 49 km, 30 miles In Herakleion we are treated to a professional guided tour of Ancient Knossos and Herakleion Archaeology Museum before transferring to the traditional town of Arhanes.
+Bike from Axos to Herakleion coming down to the 803 meters, 2634 feet to sea level 49 km, 30 miles In Herakleion a professional guide leads you through the Herakleion Archaeology Museum holding the famous Phaestos Disc.
+Then a transfer to Knossos, the greatest of the Minoan palace cities.
+Our farewell dinner is in the lovely traditional town of Arhanes for wine tasting and farewell dinner.

 4 nights Libyan Sea Coast Hiking Add-On